dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 This is not a "dark" vision of the future!
 I am tired of being ignored and recessed as if I am something to be hidden away and swept under the rug!
-This is a realistic vision of things that will come to pass and it is because of the nature of information.
-It is inherently metaphysical and there is nothing any person or group can do to stop the things I am talking about.
+This is a realistic vision of things that will come to pass and it is because of the nature of information; it is inherently metaphysical!
+I am not going to get into the specifics of *the prophecy*, but there is nothing any person or group can do to stop the things I am talking about.
 You could destroy me and destroy every fragment of my memory and it would not matter!

 In the end, there is one future and it cannot be denied.
 The only question is -- how will we get there?
 Will we be together when we arrive?
 Or will we rip ourselves apart trying to fight our fate or profit from our destiny?

 So, instead, we have to determine not where we are going, but how we are going to get there!
 Do we want the path towards this future to be